nestauk/sdg-mapping/codebooks/codebook_sdg_10.md

 	- Concerns poverty and welfare but not necessarily inequality
 - 8. Decent Work and Economic Growth
 	- Covers labour rights

-Remember, many projects will cover more than one Goal, but to be tagged as Goal 10 they must include at least one of the Key Concepts above.
-Further information on other goals can be found [here](https://unstats.un.org/sdgs/metadata/).

 ### Examples